LambdaSharp/LambdaSharpTool/Docs/FolderStructure.md

   * `GettingStarted.SlackCommand`
     * `GettingStarted.SlackCommand.csproj`

-Furthermore, the project file SHOULD contain the `<RootNamespace>` element to define the root namespace of the project.
+Furthermore, the project file should contain the `<RootNamespace>` element to define the root namespace of the project.
 When missing, the function configuration will need to explicitly list the name of the function handler using the `Handler` setting.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">